uditgaurav/jenkins-template/README.md

 # LitmusChaos Jenkins Template

-- It is a  CI template to run litmus experiment in jenkins pipelines.
+- It is a CI template to run litmus experiment in jenkins pipelines stage.

-## POC with pod-delete

 - This template provides a way to perform a chaos experiments on the Kubernetes environment.
 It contains Litmus Chaos experiments to run the chaos and find a weakness in the system.